 Why study aging?

-People aged 65 and over is the fastest growing age group in the United States and many countries around the world.
-This creates an increased demand for professionals with training in aging.
+Older adults-those 65 and over-make up the fastest growing age group in the United States and many countries around the world.
+The demand for professionals with training in aging has never been higher.
 To help meet this need, the Center on Aging offers two graduate level programs:

-- The gerontology minor - for current graduate students
+- The gerontology minor - for current graduate and professional students

 - The Certificate in Aging Studies - for professionals who already hold a bachelor's degree or higher